Massachusetts judge allows right-to-die lawsuit to move forward

 Healey's office had in court argued the court should defer to the state legislature to decide the issue and ensure safeguards are enacted to protect vulnerable patients and the integrity of the medical community.

-The lawsuit is being pursued by nonprofit right-to-die organization Compassion & Choices.
+The lawsuit is being pursued by nonprofit right-to-die organization Compassion and Choices.

 The Massachusetts legislature has considered, but never enacted, legislation to allow physicians to provide aid in dying.
 In 2012, voters narrowly defeated a ballot initiative that would have legalized the practice.